Don't Stop the Presses, Part 1

 E-mail is, after all, supposed to be the subject of this column.

-Two Good Well, there is a point.
+Well, there is a point.
 For too long we've had a tendency to view e-mail and print direct marketing as distinct and separate entities.
 This might be realistic in a world in which any single customer only ever used one medium or the other.

 But the truth, regardless of what the technology industry might want you to believe, is that customers aren't going to stop using paper -- now or ever.
 And nor should you, the marketer.